-3.2 Italian Children's Speech Database
+2.2.
+Experiments with the Italian Children's Speech Corpus

-Phonetic recognition experiments were conducted using 42 heldout speakers from the ITC-irst Children's Speech Corpus (see Table 1).
-For phonetic recognition we utilized the phoneme set shown in Table 2 consisting of 40 primary acoustic units (AUs).
-Results for phonetic recognition are presented using this 40 phoneme set as well as a reduced 33 acoustic unit set which does not take into account errors made between stressed and nonstressed vowels (e.g., "a" with "a1" and "o" with "o1").
+Phonetic recognition experiments were conducted using 42 held-out speakers from the FBK ChildIt corpus.
+For phonetic recognition we utilized the phoneme set shown in Table 1 consisting of 40 primary acoustic units (AUs).
+Results for phonetic recognition are presented using this 40 phoneme set as well as a reduced 33 acoustic unit set which does not take into account errors made between stressed and non-stressed vowels (e.g., "a" with "a1" and "o" with "o1").